 Captain Brett is a U.S. Coast Guard certified captain and would like to share this exciting and picturesque setting with you, while exploring the shores and waters of the surrounding area.
-Take a unique ride on a seated open deck boat and enjoy a 360° unobstructed view as we pass through the waters of Deception Pass on a one hour tour.
+Take a unique ride on a seated open deck boat and enjoy a 360° unobstructed view as we pass through the waters of Deception Pass.
 Also, look for wildlife such as bald eagles, seals, porpoises and maybe an occasional whale.
 We may not have Nessee or Champ, but we have the world’s largest Pacific Octopus.
 Learn the tales of characters who navigated these waters and the splendor of this National Historic Landmark.

 *Prices, times and vessel subject to change without notice.
 All tickets are sold based on availability for specific departure time, are non-refundable and may not be exchanged.

 Before this landmark was built, travelers had to cross on an unscheduled ferry.
 To summon the ferry, passengers would simply hit a mallet against a metal lumberjack saw which sounded the “BOING” to the operator.
 This indicated they were ready to cross, and the first woman ferry boat captain in Washington would pick them up.